About

 pumpkin cheesecake batter in springform pan in water bath pre-baked

-This recipe can easily be made gluten-free with a couple ingredient swaps.
+This pumpkin cheesecake recipe can easily be made gluten-free with a couple ingredient swaps.

 The Crust.
 You can use gluten free graham crackers here – Pamela’s has gluten-free options – OR I’ve also made crusts like this with Simple Mills Crunchy Cookies, which are grain-free and gluten-free.
 They also have sweet thins that would be a grain-free graham cracker alternative.
-Same ratio of butter as written in the recipe.
+Use the saame ratio of butter as written in the recipe.

 The flour.
 The flour helps to stabilize things.
 I used Bob’s Red Mill 1-to-1 Baking Flour which is gluten-free.
-I did not test with a grain-free flour but I am guessing tapioca flour would be fine.
+I did not test with a grain-free flour but I am guessing tapioca flour or cassava flour would be a fine substitute.

 pie server cut into pumpkin cheesecake with whipped topping